-What is Advance Directive
+What is an Advance Directive?

 Every competent adult has the right to make decisions concerning their own health, including the right to choose or refuse medical treatment.
 An Advance Directive is a document that explains your preferences for your future health care treatment.
 It is written when you are healthy enough to express your wishes.
 An advance directive is only used if you become unable to express your choices on your own.